deepakdinesh1123/valkyrie/docs/blog/posts/spot_instances.md

 ### GCP Instance Groups

-Similarly this instancw group ensures a minimum number of workers are always operational and can autoscale based on demand.
+Similarly the instance group ensures a minimum number of workers are always operational and can autoscale based on demand.